H2020 and Horizon Europe

-Some background on timesheets for H2020 projects plus a free template for you.
+Some background on timesheets for H2020 or Horizon Europe projects plus a free template for you.

 WE have an UPDATEd document!

 Last year we developed a timesheet template to track your team's working hours.
-After collecting feedback from our latest version, we built a new timesheet for 2021, which you can download from here.
+After collecting feedback from our latest version, we built a new timesheet for 2022.
 Today, we're offering our updated version, with new formulae and new structures that will help you to manage your project.

 The Annotated Model Grant Agreement defines in §18 (page 179) six minimal requirements for timesheets: